uncertain and challenging times.

 Coronavirus Job Retention Scheme Extended

-In order to support business and protect jobs the Coronavirus Job Retention Scheme (CJRS) has been extended until December and the start of the Job Support Scheme postponed.
-It was subsequently announced on 5 November that the CJRS will be in place until 31 March 2021.
+In order to support business and protect jobs the Coronavirus Job Retention Scheme (CJRS) has been extended and will be in place until 30 April 2021; the Job Support Scheme has been postponed

 - Neither the employer or employee needs to have previously used the CJRS